Synova Announces Industry Veteran Dr Sederel As Key New Member of The Board

-Synova Announces Industry Veteran Dr. Sederel As Key New Member of The Board (Di venerdì 9 aprile 2021) MAASSLUIS, Netherlands, April 8, 2021 /PRNewswire/

-Synova announced today that Dr. Willem Sederel has joined the Synova Board of Directors.
-"Dr. Sederel is an Industry Veteran with a proven track record of bringing to market and scaling new technologies within the Chemicals and Polymers industries," said Van Morris, Synova CEO.
-"It is this experience that will help Synova further scale our technology.
-We believe that chemical recycling will be a large business and Synova has a technological advantage in the race.
-Dr. Sederel will help us achieve our goals in accelerating plastic circularity."
-The appointment of Willem Sederel follows Synova's recently announced ...Leggi su liberoquotidiano

-Synova announced today that Dr. Willem Sederel has joined the Synova Board of Directors.
-"Dr. Sederel is an Industry Veteran with a proven track record of bringing to market and scaling new technologies within the Chemicals and Polymers industries," said Van Morris, Synova CEO.
-"It is this experience that will help Synova further scale our technology.
-We believe that chemical recycling will be a large business and Synova has a technological advantage in the race.
-Dr. Sederel will help us achieve our goals in accelerating plastic circularity."
-The appointment of Willem Sederel follows Synova's recently announced ...Leggi su liberoquotidiano
+Synova Announces Industry Veteran Dr. Sederel As Key New Member of The Board (Di venerdì 9 aprile 2021) ...
+Netherlands, April 8, 2021 /PRNewswire/ - Synova announced today that Dr. Willem Sederel has ...
+'It is this experience that will help Synova further scale our technology.
+We believe that chemical ...Leggi su ultimora.news

 Advertising